Fixed Asset Management

 Fabrication

-Under certain limited circumstances it may be necessary to fabricate a fixed asset from separate components or parts, some or all of which may have a unit cost of less than $5,000.
-When a principal investigator/fabricator determines they will be fabricating a fixed asset, they need to inform Fixed Assets Department of the pending fabrication or any questions regarding the use of correct account.
+Under certain limited circumstances, it may be necessary to fabricate a fixed asset from separate components or parts, some or all of which may have a unit cost of less than $5,000.
+When a principal investigator/fabricator determines they will be fabricating a fixed asset, they need to inform the Fixed Assets Department of the pending fabrication or any questions regarding the use of correct account.

 Records Maintenance

-The Fixed Asset Department of the Office of the Controller provides direct administrative support to the schools and divisions regarding the control and maintenance of fixed assets.
-This includes tagging assets, assisting with or conducting annual inventories, record keeping, general ledger reconciliation, and working with the external auditors related to fixed assets for annual audit purposes.
-The Fixed Asset Department records and reports on all purchases, acquisitions, gifts and loans, transfers, sales, or other dispositions of fixed assets in a timely manner and in accordance with university and Federal requirements.
+The Fixed Asset Department of the Office of the University Controller provides direct administrative support to the schools and divisions regarding the control of fixed assets.
+This includes tagging assets, assisting with or conducting inventories, record keeping, general ledger reconciliation, and working with external auditors related to fixed assets for annual audit purposes.
+All records necessary for accounting and audit purposes, including the acquisition, capitalization, depreciation, and disposition of fixed assets are prepared and maintained in accordance with general accounting practices in the United States of America, and with federal regulations and university policies.

 Inventories